junli95/junli95.github.io/README.md

 ## Biography

-Jun Li is currently a first-year Ph.D Student at the Southwest University (supervised by Dr. <a href="http://cis.swu.edu.cn/s/cis/js/20210331/4419103.html"  target="view_frame">Jianwei Liao</a> and Dr. Zhigang Cai).
+Jun Li is currently a second-year Ph.D Student at the Southwest University (supervised by Dr. <a href="http://cis.swu.edu.cn/s/cis/js/20210331/4419103.html"  target="view_frame">Jianwei Liao</a> and Dr. Zhigang Cai).
 I received my M.E. degree from Southwest University (supervised by Dr. Jianwei Liao) in 2020.
 My research interest is in the area of flash memory and computer architecture optimization, and my research outcomes have been published in premier journals and conferences including TOS, TCAD, TODAES, TACO, MSST, ICPP, DATE.

 ## Selected Publications